Sharonevv/Data-Analysis-Portfolio/README.md

 ## - **Week 1 Day 5**
 I learned about SQL’s execution order, learned how to safely update and delete data, and practiced creating tables with proper constraints.
 These lessons showed me how to manipulate and structure data like a real-world analyst.
 (see [Week1 Day5](https://github.com/Sharonevv/Data-Analysis-Portfolio/blob/main/week1/week1/week1_day5.sql) for details)
+## - **Week1 Day 6**
+This was was my conclusion to the SQLbolt Beginner Lessons and practice exercises I learned how to Create tables, Altering within tables and Dropping within tables in the database. (see [Week1_Day6](http//:) for details)

 ### Files